jesushenriquez/api-customers/README.md

 If you want to contribute, you can create a pull request.

+### Considerations:
+- You will need to use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) in your commits to understanding better all changes.

 ## Reference Documentation

 For further reference, please consider the following sections: